General Advice for Indigestion and Heartburn

 Normally acid released from the stomach leads to a whole cascade of essential changes such as the release of bicarbonate, bile acids and pancreatic enzymes in the small bowel.
 If you block acid it interferes with all these stages of digestion.
 Low stomach acid can cause deficiency of 8 amino acids, 12 minerals especially magnesium and some vitamins such as folate and Vitamin B12.

 A simple test you can do to check the amount of stomach acid is to take a half of a teaspoonful of bicarbonate of soda in 250 mls (8 ounces) of water first thing in the morning before eating.
 Now measure the time before you start belching or burping (this is due to the stomach acid and bicarbonate reacting).
 1 to 2 minutes is normal whereas 2-5 minutes means a slightly low level and over 5 minutes means a low level.
 Ideally repeat this test for 5 days.
 This works because sodium bicarbonate reacts with stomach acid to produce carbon dioxide, hence the wind.

 If wind and bloating are major symptoms then sometimes the problem lies not in the stomach but in the small intestine.
 Normally this should be free of microbes but if stomach acid is low or the diet is high in sugar (which feeds the microbes) or bile secretion is impaired (for instance after gall bladder removal) then bacteria can take hold in the small intestine and produce a variety of harmful chemicals including alcohols and hydrogen sulphide (which makes the wind is smelly).
 (See separate gut fermentation leaflet).

 Dr Cheney had a novel way of treating patients hospitalised with peptic ulcer.
 He gave them 4 glasses of cabbage juice daily.
 He published his findings on 100 patients in 1953 after finding they healed in one third of the usual time -in 2 to 5 days.
-A glass of freshly made celery juice in the morning using a juicer is an excellent way to correct stomach acidity.
+A glass of freshly made celery juice in the morning using a juicer is also an excellent way to correct stomach acidity.
 Use this on its own, not combined with other juices.

 (squeeze of this in water 10 minutes before food) is also good.